lzxindustries/lzxmodular/docs/source/index.rst

 *Looking for firmware binaries?*
 Visit our GitHub repository at https://github.com/lzxindustries/firmware

-This documentation site is a work in progress.
+This documentation site is a work in progress and may contain some placeholder content for now.
+We plan to launch this site in a complete state in early September 2022.

 .. toctree::
    gettingstarted